 - Entry: Shore

 Sardina del Norte is located on the North of the island, it takes approximately 40 minutes to reach this dive site, but is well worth the journey.
 We always stop for coffee and snacks on the way at a coffee shop near Arinaga and it gives you the opportunity to see more of the island.
 This dive site is ideal for all levels of certification.
 The entry is particularly easy with entering the water a few steps away.
-During the dive it is common to see Angel sharks, and our instructors always come across our friend sharky hidden within the sandy bottom composition.
-As well as sharky you are expected to see African striped grunts, Sea Horses, Parrot fish, Sting Rays, Butterfly rays and Garden eels.
+During the dive, it is common to see Angel sharks, and our instructors always come across our friend sharky hidden within the sandy bottom composition.
+As well as sharky you are expected to see African striped grunts, Sea Horses, Parrot fish, Sting Rays, Butterfly rays and Garden Eels.
 After the dives have been completed there is nothing better than relaxing in one of the bars or restaurants on the promenade overlooking the ocean!
-After this excursion will will then return you to your place of vacation or you can return to our 'chill-out' room at the dive centre to discuss the dive with other like-minded divers.
+After this excursion, we will then return you to your place of vacation or you can return to our ‘chill-out’ room at the dive centre to discuss the dive with other like-minded divers.

 - Maximum depth: 18 m